snowmeltarcade/projectfarm/documentation/UI/Styling.md

 The UI control states that have associated CSS classes are:

 * **Normal**
   When no other states are active.
-This is the default Ui state.
+This is the default UI state.
 * **Disabled**
   When the internal `_isEnabled` flag is `false`
 * **Mouse Over**